jake-low/hadoop.docker/README.md

 Docker is an open source container engine.
 It allows you to package software and distribute it so that it can be run anywhere.
 Docker containers are frequently likened to lightweight virtual machines.

+### Usage

+Please see the EXAMPLES directory for guidance on how to make use of these images.

+### Contributing

+This project is in active development.
+Feature requests and/or PRs are welcome!